user200000/data-BaSnF4/README.md

 The notebooks in sites take as input the XDATCAR and vasprun trajectory files taken from the aimd simulations.
 The first book sites.ipynb uses the site analysis library to generate figures 7 and 9 in the main paper.
 The Density.ipynb notebook uses the revelsMD code to calculate the ion densities presented in figure 6.

 ## Quenching
 The notebook in quenching takes POSCARS from structures which were quenched and calculates the structural graphs presented in Figure 5.
-And also produces th
+And also produces the two panels of Fig S4.

+## Volume

+This notebook shows the method of fitting the Birch Murnaghan equation of state to 600K aimd simulations of cells of different size.
+This method is used to get an appropriate volume for the simulated cell.

+## Experimental

+This directory contains excel workbooks of numerical data plotted in the experimental figures in the paper.